miaochengshi/miaochengshi.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Control Science and Engineering, Tongji University, 2021 (expected)
-> **GPA: 4.55/5.00**
+* **GPA: 4.55/5.00**

-> Major in control science and engineering.
+* Major in control science and engineering.
 Research fields are analyzing, modeling, operational optimizing and supervisory control of networked discrete event systems.

 * B.S. in Automation, Nanjing Tech University, 2015
-> **Ranking: 1/60**
+* **Ranking: 1/60**

-> Major in Automation.
+* Major in Automation.
 Awarded for Excellent Bachelor Degree Thesis of Jiangsu Province.

 Experience
 ======
-* **GLB Int􏰕ellige􏰔􏰕nt Technologies**.
+* **GLB Intelligent Technologies**.
 Shanghai, China: Cooperative Researcher
   * July 2019 - June 2020
-  * Cooperate with the senior product manager and system engineer, as well as hardware and software engineers, I am in charge and solve the state estimation problems and develop junction temperature evaluation algorithms for a 48V Belt Starter Generator.
+  * Cooperate with the senior product manager and system engineer, as well as hardware and software engineers, I am in charge of solving the state estimation problems and developing junction temperature evaluation algorithms for a 48V Belt Starter Generator (BSG).
+We designed algorithms with high accuracy and implemented them to the BSG successfully. **The BSG I worked on will be in mass production by the end of next year.
+(Developed with C, Python and MATLAB)**

 * **Wayne State University**.
 Detroit, USA: Visiting Scholar
   * January 2018 - March 2019